michaelCaleyWhaley/simple-redux/README.md

 ### Project purpose

 Simple demonstration of Redux in a React environment.

+### Demonstration steps

-Head over to the '/about' page.
-Fill in the name and email fields, then head back over to the home page to see the information displayed.
+- Head over to the '/about' page.
+- Fill in the name and email fields.
+- Head back over to the home page to see the information displayed.